Entanglement entropy from entanglement contour: higher dimensions: Entanglement entropy and entanglement contour for annuli and spherical shells

-Consider the left figure in Fig.\ref{partitiondisk}, and set the radius of $\mathcal{A}$ to be $R_e$ and the radius of $\mathcal{A}_2$ to be $R_0$.
-The entanglement contour function for disks is given by \eqref{contoursphere} with $d=3$.
-So we can easily get the regularized entanglement entropy for disks $\mathcal{A}$ and $\mathcal{A}_2$,
+Let us begin with Fig.\ref{partitiondisk}.
+We set the radius of $ A$ to be $R_2$ and the radius of $ A_1$ to be $R_1$.
+The \textit{entanglement contour} function for disks is given by \eqref{contoursphere} with $d=3$.
+So we can easily get the regularized entanglement entropy for disks $ A$ and $ A_2$,